Mineralogy Certification Course

 Mica Series Names

-After carefully checking the tables, you may wonder why popular micas like biotite and lepidolite are absent.
-The reason for these terms' absence is that they are not end-members; rather, they are series names or terms used for more convenient communication to emphasise a particular chemical composition.
+You may wonder why popular micas like biotite and lepidolite are absent from the previous tables.
+They are absent because they are not end-members.
+Rather, they are series names used to emphasize particular chemical compositions.

-Biotite stands for trioctahedral micas between or close to the annite-phlogopite and siderophyllite-eastonite joins, which is used to call dark micas without lithium.
+Biotite stands for tri-octahedral micas between or close to the annite-phlogopite and siderophyllite-eastonite series.
+The term refers to dark-colored micas without lithium.

-Lepidolite is a trioctahedral mica close to the trilithionite-polylithionite composition.
-The term is used for light micas with substantial lithium.
+Lepidolite is a tri-octahedral mica close to the trilithionite-polylithionite composition.
+The term refers to light-colored micas with substantial lithium.

-Zinnwaldite is a trioctahedral mica close to the siderophyllite-polylithionite composition.
-Used to name dark micas containing lithium.
+Zinnwaldite is a tri-octahedral mica close to the siderophyllite-polylithionite series.
+The term refers to dark-colored micas containing lithium.

 Serpentine Group

-The most common serpentine group minerals are three structural varieties of Mg6[Si4O10](OH)8, which are lizardite, antigorite, and chrysotile (Faust & Fahey, 1962).
+The most common serpentine group minerals are three structural varieties of Mg6[Si4O10](OH)8: lizardite, antigorite, and chrysotile.
+(Faust & Fahey, 1962)

-The general formula can be written the following A3[X2O5](OH)4 with other serpentine subgroup members listed in the table below simplified after White & Dixon (2002):
+The general serpentine formula can be written asA3[X2O5](OH)4.
+The formulas of other serpentine subgroup members are listed in the table below, simplified after White & Dixon (2002).

 Lizardite | Mg3 | [Si2O5] | (OH)4 |